Phthalocyanine for COVID-19: real-time meta analysis of 4 studies

 important than cough.

-When results provide an odds ratio, we computed the relative risk when
+When results provide an odds ratio, we compute the relative risk when

-possible, or converted to a relative risk according to Zhang.
+possible, or convert to a relative risk according to73.

 Reported confidence intervals and p-values were used when available,